 What advice would you give to leaders who want to create a more diverse and inclusive culture?

 I think leaders need to be open-minded these days when looking for talent, appreciate that different people from different cultures and backgrounds can offer huge benefits to the overall business performance.
 There’s a need to invest time and money, sometimes even looking further afield just to find the right people.

 Having the right people is critical for success.
-You’d want to make sure that everyone in the team is on the same boat with you, rowing together for the very same goal.Posted about 2 years ago
+You’d want to make sure that everyone in the team is on the same boat with you, rowing together for the very same goal.Posted over 4 years ago